 - 1.1 The purpose of this policy is to determine the level of discretionary relief and related areas to be granted to certain defined ratepayers within the Council's area.
-The policy includes all changes effective from 1st April 2024 and includes all new reliefs due to the revaluation of rateable values in April 2023 and the Non Domestic Rating Act 2023.
-The Council is keen to support businesses during the crisis, as far as possible. - 1.2 The Local Government Finance Act 1988 and subsequent legislation requires the Council to grant mandatory relief for premises occupied by Charities and similar organisations that own or occupy them wholly or mainly for charitable purposes.
+The policy includes all changes effective from 1st April 2025. - 1.2 The Local Government Finance Act 1988 and subsequent legislation requires the Council to grant mandatory relief for premises occupied by Charities and similar organisations that own or occupy them wholly or mainly for charitable purposes.
 Likewise, certain premises situated within a rural settlement area will be eligible for mandatory relief.
 Powers have also been granted under the Localism Act 2011, which allow for the granting of discretionary rate relief to any premises where the Council feels the granting of such relief would be of benefit to the local community. - 1.3 In addition to the above, Central Government is keen that in certain cases, assistance should be provided to businesses who have had increases in their rate liability due to the revaluation of premises in April 2017.
 In these cases, and where the Council meets Central Government guidelines, grants are available under section 31 of the Local Government Act 2003. - 1.4 Whilst the Council is obliged to grant relief to premises, which fall within the mandatory category, the Council also has powers to grant discretionary relief and reductions to ratepayers, subject to certain criteria being met.
 In the case of the new reliefs, some guidance has been issued by Central Government outlining actions expected to be taken by local authorities.
-This policy includes Government guidance where appropriate but also looks to target discretionary relief in line with the Council's priorities. - 1.5 This document outlines the following areas: - Details of the criteria for receiving Discretionary Reliefs for all relevant areas; - The Council's policy for the granting of all types of Discretionary Reliefs; - Guidance on granting and administering the reliefs and awards; - Governments requirements including provisions for Subsidy; and - The Council's Scheme of Delegation. - 1.6 Where organisations apply for relief they will be granted (or not granted) relief or reductions in line with the following policy.
+This policy includes Government guidance where appropriate but also looks to target discretionary relief in line with the Council's priorities. - 1.5 This document outlines the following areas: - Details of the criteria for receiving Discretionary Reliefs for all relevant areas; - The Council's policy for the granting of all types of Discretionary Reliefs; - · Guidance on granting and administering the reliefs and awards; - Governments requirements including provisions for Subsidy; and - The Council's Scheme of Delegation. - 1.6 Where organisations apply for relief they will be granted (or not granted) relief or reductions in line with the following policy.